filakhtov/gentoo-use-docs/www-client/chromium.md

 This flag should be enabled if the target system runs the PulseAudio sound system.

+### screencast
+Requires `wayland` flag to be enabled.
+Pass the `rtc_use_pipewire=true` option to the `gn gen` command.
+Use the PipeWire server to enable screen and audio capture in Chromium to allow screencast functionality on Wayland.

+It is safe to disable this flag.

 ### selinux
 Pull in the [sec-policy/selinux-chromium](../sec-policy/selinux-chromium.md) package as a dependency that provides SELinux policies required for Chromium to properly operate under a SELinux-restricted kernel.